steveswinsburg/tweetal/README.md

 * Caching tweets on servlet to reduce traffic to Tweetal

 ### Developers
-Osama Alkadi
+* Osama Alkadi
-Denny Denny
+* Denny Denny
-Steve Swinsburg
+* Steve Swinsburg

 ### Installation

+TODO

 ### Configuration
 Starting with Tweetal 1.3.0, all deployments need to register an application with Twitter and provide the settings to the portlet.
 Simply fill out this form: http://twitter.com/oauth_clients/new